Anne McLaughlin

 Anne McLaughlin (born 8 March 1966) is a Scottish National Party (SNP) politician who was the Member of Parliament (MP) for Glasgow North East from 2019 to 2024, and previously from 2015 to 2017.
-She has been SNP Spokesperson for International Development since 2023.
+She was the SNP Spokesperson for International Development from 2023 to 2024.

 Early life and education

 Anne McLaughlin was born on 8 March 1966 in Greenock.
 She attended Port Glasgow High School until 1984, then attended the Royal Scottish Academy of Music and Drama and the University of Glasgow.
 She joined the SNP after the 1988 Govan by-election.

 Political career

 At the 2003 Scottish Parliament election, McLaughlin stood as the SNP candidate in Glasgow Rutherglen, coming third with 14.9% of the vote behind the incumbent Labour MSP Janis Hughes and the Liberal Democrat candidate Robert Brown.

 McLaughlin stood in Glasgow Springburn at the 2007 Scottish Parliament election, coming second with 28% of the vote behind the incumbent Labour MSP Paul Martin.

 McLaughlin became a regional member of the Scottish Parliament for Glasgow on 6 February 2009, following the death of Bashir Ahmad, as the next person on the SNP's regional list.
 Before this she was employed as a researcher for the MSP Bob Doris.
 She has championed the cause of English language skills in Glasgow school-children.
 She was a member of the Public Audit and Public Petitions parliamentary committees (2009–2011).

 She stood in Glasgow Provan at the 2011 Scottish Parliament election, coming second with 34.7% of the vote behind the Labour candidate Paul Martin.